-Johnson & Johnson (JNJ)’s DePuy unit took “inappropriate” steps to identify and eliminate risks in the design of 93,000 all-metal hip implants that J&J recalled, a company compliance manager told a California jury.
+Johnson & Johnson (JNJ:US)’s DePuy unit took “inappropriate” steps to identify and eliminate risks in the design of 93,000 all-metal hip implants that J&J recalled, a company compliance manager told a California jury.

 DePuy’s Jimmy Smith testified today at the first of 10,000 lawsuits to go to trial over claims that J&J defectively designed the ASR hip and failed to warn of risks.
 At the time of the August 2010 recall, J&J said 12 percent failed in the U.K. Analysts say the lawsuits may cost J&J billions of dollars.

 Smith oversaw a 2011 review of a design team’s safety standards for the ASR hip cup, in which a metal ball atop the femur rotates.
 Smith said his audit found that a DePuy group used irrelevant controls in a so-called failure mode and effect analysis, or FMEA, before the ASR was sold in 2005 in the U.S.

 “The audit found numerous failure modes that were assessed with either inappropriate or irrelevant controls,” Smith said in state court in Los Angeles.

 A lawyer for Loren Kransky, 65, a Montana man who is suing DePuy over his failed hip, questioned Smith about controls that were supposed to help prevent such problems as the cup loosening in the hip or chromium and cobalt flecking into nearby tissue.